INL/BlackLab/core/src/site/markdown/annotated-input-config.md

 # Annotated input format configuration file

 NOTE: this is about the new way of indexing, using index format configuration files, available starting from BlackLab 1.7.0.
 The older, more direct way of indexing is still supported (although parts may be removed or changed in future versions); see [here](indexing-with-blacklab.html).

 For more task-oriented documentation, see [How to configure indexing](how-to-configure-indexing.html).

-    # Format identifier (short name; must be an identifier, i.e. no spaces, punctuation, etc.)
-    name: OpenSonarFolia
+Input format configuration files should be named `<formatIdentifier>.blf.yaml` or `.blf.json` (depending on the format chosen).
+By default, BlackLab looks in $BLACKLAB_CONFIG_DIR/formats/ (if the environment variable is defined), $HOME/.blacklab/formats/ and /etc/blacklab/formats/.
+IndexTool searches a few more directories, including the current directory and the parent of the input and index directories.

     # For displaying in user interface (optional, recommended)
     displayName: OpenSonar FoLiA content format